ARE YOU WORRIED ABOUT PAIN IN YOUR HIP OR GROIN?

 These injections include:

 - Hip Steroid and local anaesthetic injections: This is an anti-inflammatory injection which can improve symptoms by reducing inflammation associated with early to moderate hip symptoms.
+I’m not a big fan of these injections, but it has a limited role in some patients.

 - Hyaluronic Acid injections: These injections aim to improve the viscous and elastic elements of joint fluid, which is affected in patients with hip complaints.
+Hyaluronic acid is a naturally occurring substance, and unlike steroid injections, may have a cumulative effect in managing symptoms, unlike steroid injections.

 Want to find out more?
 Speak to one of our team today